johnhenry/spintax/README.md

 // Multiple variables
 const products = parse("{Product|Service} #{1,3} ({Standard|Premium})");
 // Generates all combinations: "Product #1 (Standard)", "Product #1 (Premium)", etc.

+// Back references
+const associations = parse(
+  "The {blue|straw|rasp}berries taste like {$0}berries)"
+);
+// Generates all combinations with back references: "The blueberries taste like blueberries", "The strawberries taste like strawberries", "The raspberries taste like raspberries", etc.
 ```

 ## Pattern Syntax